 - Do the authors declare that they have pre-registered the hypothesis and methods to test it?
-Are they disclosing all methodological decisions that have a bearing on the reported findings including the handling of missing data and outliers (perhaps in supplemental materials)?
+Are they disclosing which analyses were primary or secondary?
+Are they disclosing all methodological decisions that have a bearing on the reported findings, including the handling of missing data and outliers (perhaps in supplemental materials)?

-- Are descriptive statistics for the main variables (raw and transformed) reported and presented appropriately for the full sample (e.g., N, means, standard deviations, standard errors, confidence intervals, first-order correlations, frequencies)?
+- Are descriptive statistics for the main variables (raw and transformed) reported and presented appropriately for the full sample (e.g., N, means, standard deviations, standard errors, confidence intervals)?

 - Are the tables, figures, and photos or illustrations informative?
 Would you recommend any additional ones or recommend any of them to be removed or moved to supplementary materials?

-- Are effect sizes reported (not always required, but very desirable in most empirical studies)?
+- Are effect sizes reported?
 Are significance levels reported using precise p-values rather than cutoffs (such as < .01 and < .05)?